mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 DocTestSetup = quote
     using Mimi
     using Distributions
+    include("../../../examples/tutorial/02-two-region-model/main.jl")
+    m = model
 end
 ```

 This tutorial walks through the sensitivity analysis (SA) functionality of Mimi, including core routines and examples.
-We will start with looking at using the SA routines with the Mimi two-region model provided in the Mimi repository at `examples/tutorial/02-two-region-model`, and then build out to examine its use on [The Climate Framework for Uncertainty, Negotiation and Distribution (FUND)](http://www.fund-model.org), available on Github [here](https://github.com/fund-model/fund),
+We will start with looking at using the SA routines with the Mimi two-region model provided in the Mimi repository at `examples/tutorial/02-two-region-model`, and then build out to examine its use on [The Climate Framework for Uncertainty, Negotiation and Distribution (FUND)](http://www.fund-model.org), available on Github [here](https://github.com/fund-model/fund).

 Working through the following tutorial will require: